mathieu-superpose/advent-of-js/README.md

 - I can set the timer by clicking on the gear icon.
 - I can see the end of the timer: the ring change from green to red and an alert message is passed.

+### Extra

+- I can figure the time elapsed through the light surrounding the counter

 ### Useful ressources

 [CSS countdown animation](https://spin.atomicobject.com/2018/11/08/countdown-timer-react-typescript/)